 Rigoberto Fernandez Saura graduated from Havana’s Escuela Nacional de Cuba and the Instituto Superieur de Arte with a degree in dance.
 He danced as a soloist with Danza Contemporanea de Cuba (2008-2012) and served as a professor of dance at the National School of Contemporary Dance in Havana.
 He moved to Ecuador in 2013 where he danced as a soloist in the National Ballet of Ecuador and served as choreographic assistant to Pepe Hevia.
 Mr. Fernandez Saura was composition master in the Metropolitan School of Ecuador and choreographed performances for Ecuador’s Urban Ballet.
 He recently moved to Chicago where he dances with Hedwig Dances and Concert Dance, Inc., and teaches at the Ruth Page School of Dance.

-Former Principal dancer in Retazos Dance-Theater (Cuba) 2007-2016.
-Professional Dancer at Lucky Plush Productions and Concert Dance Incorporated.
 Rodolfo Sanchez was born in Cuba and graduated from National School of Arts Instructors and have studies in the University of Arts.
-Principal dancer in the Retazos Dance-Theater cia.
+He became a principal dancer in the Retazos Dance-Theater cia.
 2007-2016.
-Participate in several international tours to Italy, Sweden, U.K. , USA, Uruguay and Argentina.
-Sánchez worked with choreographers Isabel Bustos, Stéphane Boko, Miguel Azcue, Pepe Hevia, Venetia Stifler, Julia Rhodes among others.
+Sanchez also participated in several international tours to Italy, Sweden, U.K. , USA, Uruguay and Argentina.
+Throughout his career Sánchez has worked with choreographers Isabel Bustos, Stéphane Boko, Miguel Azcue, Pepe Hevia, Venetia Stifler, Julia Rhodes among others.
+Now he is a professional Dancer at Lucky Plush Productions and Concert Dance Incorporated.

 Jacob Buerger, originally from Bolingbrook, Illinois, is a Chicago based performer and teacher.
 He earned his BFA in dance from Columbia College of Chicago and has performed works by Emma Draves, Carrie Hanson, and Vershawn Sanders-Ward; in addition, he has performed with The Puzzle League and Same Planet Performance Project and is working toward certification in Thai Body Work.
 Jacob joined Hedwig Dances and Concert Dance, Inc. in Summer 2018.